 Coronavirus 2019 (COVID-19) Update

 We know there is a great deal of anxiety around traveling right now.
-The COVID-19 situation is unprecedented and as a small, family-run property we are doing our best and ask our guests to be understanding during this rapidly evolving situation.
+The COVID-19 situation is unprecedented and as a small, family-run property we are doing our best and ask our guests to be understanding during this evolving situation.

 Mahalo nui loa to all our guests who are choosing to postpone rather than cancel their stays with us.
 In these uncertain times, it gives us all something to look forward to.
 We truly appreciate your continued support and look forward to welcoming you all to Hale 'Ohu when the current situation is resolved.